-SolTech Energy, a Swedish company selling solutions for clean solar power, was recently awarded “Hottest New Material 2010” for their unique home heating system contained within roofing tiles made out of ordinary transparent glass.
+SolTech Energy, a Swedish company selling solutions for clean solar power, has developed a unique home heating system contained within roofing tiles made out of ordinary transparent glass.
 The attractive house-warming tiles (somewhat ironically) give roofs a beautiful, icy appearance quite unlike anything else we’ve ever seen before.

 In 2009, the SolTech Energy System was selected by a jury and nominated among nine as the year’s “Hottest New Material.”
 Based on votes by the people, the company’s glass tiles were awarded with a gold medal from the North Building Fair, Nordbygg.
 “The winning entry combines an attractive design with essential functions for clean and sustainable energy.
 It is an innovative product that is well in time,“ said the chairman of the jury, PhD.
 Bengt Toolanen.